dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 [![stylegan](https://img.youtube.com/vi/kSLJriaOumA/0.jpg)](https://www.youtube.com/watch?vkSLJriaOumA "Video")

 ### BigGAN

 The team at Deepmind showed that GANs benefits from scaling and trained models with two to four times as many parameters and eight times the batch size compared to prior art.
-BigGANs uses class-conditional GANs where they pass class-information to G  and to D using projection, as shown in image below on left side, where they pass class information using inner-product with output of D. The objective used by BigGAN is hinge loss.
+BigGANs uses class-conditional GANs where they pass class-information to G  and to D using projection as shown in image below on left side, where they pass class information using inner-product with output of D. The objective used by BigGAN is hinge loss.
 BigGAN adds direct skip-connections from noise vector z to multiple layers of G rather than just initial layer in standard GANs.
 The intuition behind this design is to allow G to use the latent space to directly influence features at different resolutions and levels of hierarchy.
 The latent vector z is concatenated with class embeddings and passed to each residual block through skip connections.
 Skip-z provides a modest performance improvement of around 4%, and improves training speed by 18%.
 Residual Up used for upsampling in BigGAN G's shown in (b) and Residual Down for downsampling in BigGAN D's is shown in (c).

 <p align="center">
 <img src='/images/gan/bigan_project.png' width="40%"/>
 <img src='/images/gan/biggan_arch.png' width="50%"/>
 </p>

 BigGAN also employed few tricks such as Truncation Trick, where in previous literature of GAN latent vectors z are drawn from either $$\mathcal{N}$$(0, 1) or $$\mathcal{U}$$[-1, 1].
 Instead BigGAN latent vectors are sampled from truncated normal distribution where values which fall outside a range are resampled to fall inside that range.
-Authors observe that using this sampling strategy does not work well with large models and hence add a Orthogonal Regularization as penalty.
-One important conclusion drawn from this is that we do not need to use explicit multiscale method as used in ProGAN and StyleGAN for producing higher resolution images.
-Despite these improvements, BigGAN undergoes training collapse.
+Authors observe that using this sampling strategy does not work well with large models and hence add a Orthogonal Regularization as penalty. <span class='saddlebrown'>One important conclusion drawn from this is that we do not need to use explicit multiscale method as used in ProGAN and StyleGAN for producing higher resolution images.</span> Despite these improvements, BigGAN undergoes training collapse.
 The authors explore in great-detail why it happens so through colorful plots.
 They also provide results and conclusion of large amount of experiments performed from which a lot can be learned.

 In short, BigGAN could do what ProGAN thought would require multi-scale approach in single-scale by using some tricks.